 Yes.
-Where exemptions from trade sanctions are available, prior authorisation may be obtained from the Ministry responsible for administering the sanction.
-Where exemptions from financial sanctions are available, prior authorisation may be obtained from the Financial Intelligence Unit.
-Authorisations or refusals will be based on the conditions of the sanctions themselves.
+Where exemptions from trade sanctions are available, prior authorization may be obtained from the Ministry responsible for administering the sanction.
+Where exemptions from financial sanctions are available, prior authorization may be obtained from the Financial Intelligence Unit.
+Authorizations or refusals will be based on the conditions of the sanctions themselves.

 What are the consequences for a breach of sanctions in Estonia?

-The consequence for breach of sanctions, whether by act or omission, is a fine or imprisonment for up to 5 years (Section 93 of the Estonian Penal Code).
+The consequence for breach of sanctions, whether by act or omission, is a fine or imprisonment for up to five years (Section 93 of the Estonian Penal Code).

 Where a transaction breaches the Act, or legislation based upon the Act, the transaction is void (Section 11 of the Act).
-The exception to this is where an exemption is available and retrospective authorisation is granted.
-In such instances, the transaction is effective from the moment that the authorisation is granted.
+The exception to this is where an exemption is available and retrospective authorization is granted.
+In such instances, the transaction is effective from the moment that the authorization is granted.